-- Identify and explicate the major obstacles in adoption of new or revised standards.
+- Identify and explicate the major obstacles in the adoption of new or revised standards.

 - Students will develop a working knowledge of the complex interactions leading towards nutrient loss, particularly in food and agricultural systems

-- Student will identify strategies for reuse and recovery of nutrients
+- Students will identify strategies for reuse and recovery of nutrients

 - Students will consider the pitfalls and opportunities for the use of regulation to mitigate losses